jinyes-kim/preprocessing-cookbook/README.md

 ## word_count
-this function is to change type list to dict & word counting
+this function is to change data type list to dict and to count word